Vasitito/Shifter/README.md

 # Barrel shifter

 This repository contains the implementation of a barrel shifter for five bit input.
+The design was implemented through wokwi.
 The logic diagram of the implementation is shown below.

 <p align="center">
 <img src=./figures/figure1.png>